bright-cloud-studio/page-tag-navigation/README.md

 # Bright Cloud Studio's Page Tag Navigation
-Create parent/child dropdowns which will help redirect a user to a specific page.
+Create helpful category tags which can be assigned to pages to help users navigate complex sites